-Until recently, Nairobi, Kenya lacked a strong government strategy for addressing the city’s public transportation needs, including the integration of non-motorized transport.
-However, in the past several years, the city has made significant progress in establishing clear transportation policies and developing forward-thinking projects related to Nairobi’s problems with air and noise pollution, traffic delays, and limited space for pedestrians.
+Until recently, Nairobi lacked a strong strategy for addressing the city’s public transport needs, including the integration of non-motorised transport.
+However, in the past several years, the city has made significant progress in establishing clear transport policies and developing forward-thinking projects related to Nairobi’s problems of traffic delays, air pollution, and limited space for pedestrians.

-In 2012, with a loan from the World Bank, the Kenya National Highways Authority (KeNHA) pledged to incorporate BRT into a project to upgrade a major road from Jomo Kenyatta International Airport, past the city center, and northwards.
-In 2013, as part of the GEF Sustran East Africa project, ITDP began working with KeNHA to provide direct technical assistance to the development of the BRT on this corridor.
+In 2012, with a loan from the World Bank, the Kenya National Highways Authority (KeNHA) pledged to incorporate BRT into a project to upgrade a major road from Jomo Kenyatta International Airport, past the city center, and northwards toward Uthiru.
+In 2013, with support from the Global Environment Facility-supported SUSTRAN East Africa project, ITDP began working with KeNHA to provide direct technical assistance on the development of the BRT along this corridor.

-Using its in-house expertise, ITDP has developed a service plan to define the routes, stations, and frequencies of the BRT services to run on the corridor.
-ITDP has also brought in world-class BRT engineers to provide guidance on the design of BRT infrastructure.
-Finally, noting a critical gap in the Nairobi BRT plans, ITDP convinced the government to route the BRT infrastructure directly into Nairobi city center.
-Gold-standard BRT infrastructure in the city center will bring huge benefits to BRT passengers and has the likelihood of catalyzing revitalization of Downtown Nairobi.
+ITDP developed a service plan to define the routes, stations, and frequencies of the BRT services to run on the corridor, now known as “Line 1.”
+ITDP also brought in world-class BRT engineers to provide guidance on the design of BRT infrastructure.
+Finally, noting a critical gap in the Nairobi BRT plans, ITDP worked with the government to route the BRT infrastructure directly into Nairobi city center.
+Gold-standard BRT infrastructure in the city center will bring huge benefits to BRT passengers and will help catalyse the revitalisation of downtown Nairobi.

-In Nairobi, ITDP is also recommending changes to the Nairobi Master Plan towards a more transit- and pedestrian-friendly city.
-ITDP is putting parking reform and transit-oriented development, today absent from the discourse in Nairobi, onto the agenda.
-Paired with a gold-standard BRT through downtown Nairobi, work towards developing a gold-standard TOD along the BRT corridor, with requisite parking reform, may finally begin to change the urban form in Nairobi, putting eyes on the street and breathing new life into a highly congested city.
+ITDP is also recommending changes to the Nairobi Master Plan towards a more transit- and pedestrian-friendly city.
+Paired with a gold-standard BRT through downtown Nairobi, compact transit-oriented development with requisite parking reform may finally begin to change the urban form in Nairobi, putting eyes on the street and breathing new life into a highly congested city.